I tried importing a Tableau .twbx file using the /importBI command in Databricks AI/BI Dashboard

 Download the .twbx File from Tableau Cloud

-Note that the download formats available in Tableau Cloud depend on permissions granted by the content owner or site administrator.
-Be sure to check in advance before proceeding.
+Note that the download formats available in Tableau Cloud depend on the permissions granted by the content owner or site administrator.
+Check in advance before proceeding.

 2026-06-28_11h10_16